isacandrei/Data_Science_Projects/Assignment_4/Assignment_4_Report.md

 ![] (images/User_Country_Distribution.png)

 **2)** Before generating the association rules, we needed to split the data set into transactions.
 In our case, we will consider each user a transaction where as each artist will then be the "items".
 Then we executed the "apriori" function from the "arules" library with a minimum support of 1%, a minimum confidence of 60% and maximum items is 5.
-Below, you may find the an interactive table of association rules generated with the apriori function.
+Below, you may find the an interactive table (HTML page) of association rules generated with the apriori function.

 [*Association Rules*](R/images/basket_rules.html)